2023 Most Popular Social Sciences Master's Degree Schools in Rhode Island

 The following schools top our list of the Most Popular Social Sciences Master's Degree Colleges.

-Our analysis found Brown University to be the most popular school for social sciences students who want to pursue a master’s degree in Rhode Island.
-Brown is a fairly large private not-for-profit school located in the midsize city of Providence.
+Our 2023 rankings named Brown University the most popular school in Rhode Island for social sciences students working on their master’s degree.
+Brown is a large private not-for-profit school located in the midsize city of Providence.

 About 42% of the students majoring in social sciences at the school are women while 58% are male.